ArsenTech/ArsenTech/README.md

 # Hi there, Welcome to ArsenTech's GitHub 👋

-I am a Beginner Programmer, Tech Youtuber.
+I am a Beginner Developer, Tech Youtuber.

 ## Short info about ArsenTech:
 - 🔭 I’m currently working on Programming